iq-coryp/documentation-testing/pages/api/glossary.md

 *For more on OAuth2, see [OAuth](http://oauth.net/2/)*

+### Partner

+An organization that has a buisness relationship with iQmetrix to provide value-added services.

 ### Product Template

 A blueprint for creating a {{product}} in Product Library.
 It defines common Product Fields and how they should be organized into Field Groups for a Product that belongs to a Classification associated with the Product Template.